Fitting a new pond liner correctly is important for long-lasting success, but it doesn’t have to be difficult.

 Provided you follow these simple steps, you should have one fitted in no time!

 Whether you're building a new pond, or refurbishing an existing one, fitting a liner is the most important first step.
-When installed correctly, a pond liner will form a watertight base that can last for years.
+When installed correctly, it will form a watertight base that can last for years.
 In this guide, we will cover how to install a liner, from ground preparation to neatly securing the edges, in five beginner friendly steps.

-To begin, you will need to clear the hole which will contain your pond.
-Make sure to remove all sharp objects, such as stones, glass, and other debris to prevent puncturing your liner.
+To begin, you will need to clear the hole for the water.
+Make sure to remove all sharp objects, such as stones, glass, and other debris to prevent punctures.
 Rake the bottom and sides of the excavated area to smooth out the surface.
 Be sure to fill any uneven spots or holes with soft builder's sand to create a smooth and uniform shape.
 Once the base is entirely free from debris and even, you may move on to the next step.

-Tip: If your pond is situated near hedges or plants, consider relocating them, especially if they grow fast.
-Roots can grow aggressively and damage the structure of your pond from below.
+Tip: If you're building near hedges or plants, consider relocating them, especially if they grow fast.
+Roots can grow aggressively and damage the structure from below.

-Laying underlay is a crucial step of any successful pond set up.
-It helps to form a cushioning layer between the ground and the liner, protecting it from punctures and wear that could potentially drain your pond.
+Laying underlay is a crucial step of any successful set up.
+It helps to form a cushioning layer between the ground and the liner, protecting it from punctures and wear that could potentially drain the water.

 Lay the underlay by following these steps: